mdn/translated-content-de/files/de/web/css/css_nesting/using_css_nesting/index.md

     background-color: black;
   }
 }
-/* dieser Code kann auch mit dem &-Nesting-Selektor geschrieben werden */ /* h2 {
+/* this code can also be written with the & nesting selector */ /* h2 {
   color: tomato;